 The Authority may enter into hedging instruments in connection with the issuance of future bonds.
 The Authority has entered into hedging agreements in connection with certain of its existing variable rate bonds.
 See "FINANCIAL INFORMATION-Swap Agreements" herein.

 ESTIMATED SOURCES AND APPLICATIONS OF FUNDS

-The estimated sources and applications of the 2015B Bonds are set forth below:
+The estimated sources and applications of the proceeds of the 2016A Bonds and other available funds are set forth below:

 SOURCES